 The Revd Canon Simon Talbott.
 Can I press the urgency of this matter.
-I speak on behalf of CEECA here in Synod for our members and also Sheldon, we have a number of people expressing frustration that this work has not been completed.
-Can I press the Bishop to make sure it is done as soon as possible.
+I speak on behalf of CEECA here in Synod for our members, and also the Sheldon Hub, and we have a number of people expressing frustration that this work has not been completed.

+Can I press the Bishop to make sure it is done as soon as possible?